Based-Programmer/titans/README.md

 #### Update

 - titans now uses `ANDROID_VR` client which doesn't support YT Kids videos for unknown reason
-- previously using `ANDROID_TESTSUITE` client which now doesn't support any videos other than YT Kids lmao
+- previously using `ANDROID_TESTSUITE` client which now doesn't support any videos other than YT Kids
 - we are expecting sooner or later YT will hook kids into VR anw

 # Install